 - Discipline is consistently applied;

-- Work rules are reasonable related to the orderly, efficient and safe operation of the department;
+- Work rules are reasonable and related to the orderly, efficient and safe operation of the department;

 - Discipline is properly escalated;